mariocervera/WebExecutionSITAC/README.md

 # WebExecutionSITAC

-This repository contains a web application that supports the execution of service compositions.
-These compositions are defined as business processes according to the BPMN 2.0 standard.
-The graphical user interfaces that allow the user to invoke the web services are generated dynamically during the process execution.
+This repository contains a web application that supports the execution of service compositions built by end-users.
+The core component of the web application is the [Activiti](http://activiti.org/) Engine, which supports the execution of service compositions that are defined as process models compliant with the BPMN 2.0 standard.
+During the execution of these process models, the information exchanged (in JSON) between the Activiti Engine and the server allows the web application to dynamically generate graphical interfaces for the user.
+These interfaces enable the user to invoke the web services that are defined in the process models.

-[Activiti](http://activiti.org/) is the core technology of the web application.
-BPMN 2.0 process models follow the syntax of the Activiti Designer and these processes are executed by means of the Activiti Engine.

-The web application was developed in the context of an ITEA 3 project: [SITAC](https://itea3.org/project/sitac.html).
+The web application that is contained in this repository was developed in the context of an ITEA 3 project: [SITAC] (https://itea3.org/project/sitac.html).
+For the definition of service compositions, SITAC provides a mobile end-user tool, which allows users to define BPMN 2.0 process models without the need to have any technical knowledge about this standard or Activiti.